jbrudvik/baller/README.md

     $ baller create <name>

 This will create a new directory with a README and all of the Baller scripts.
-The Baller scripts will have no effect, however, until files are added to the directory and the file(s) names are added to `files`.
+The Baller scripts will have no effect, however, until files are added to the `files` subdirectory.

 Alternatively, a ball can be created from an existing directory which will be functional immediately: